tak-o-kat/go-lito/README.md

 ## Introduction

-The app go-lito is more of a collection of apps that assist node (algod) runners collect log data that normally gets cycled and removed.
+The app go-lito is more of a collection of apps that assist node (algod) runners to collect log data that normally gets cycled and removed.
 By collecting this data we can use the information to display information that is normally not kept by nodes, archive nodes or indexers.
 In essense go-lito is a log archiver for your algorand participation node.

 ## Tech Stack

-Currently go-lito uses the following technologies to store the data and display the data to the a node runner:
+Currently go-lito uses the following technologies to store the data and display the data to the node runner:

 - Golang -> Go-lito is compiled on an x86_64 using Ubuntu

   - Used to continuously monitor the archive.node.log file
   - Captures all the archive logs when the archive file is rotated
+  - Parse the node.log file for current data
-  - Provides RESTful API's
+  - Provides RESTful API's for all data

 - SQLite 3